floriancochard/extract-data-from-paper/README.md

 ## Methodology
 Visit the wiki page on [processing chain](https://github.com/floriancochard/extract-data-from-paper/wiki/Processing-chain) for detailed information (**COMING SOON**).

-Processing chain is divided three-fold:
+Processing chain is divided four-fold:
 1. Image processing
-2. Image to text recognition
+2. Text recognition
-3. Text processing
+3. Text processing and correction
+4. Data population from unstructured to structured data

-In this project I use the open-source Tesseract OCR system in its 4.1.0 version (July, 2019).
-Although Tesseract does some automated [processing operations internally](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) before doing character recognition, output accuracy for *Observatories Year Book* is low.
-Hence I developed image processing modules to improve image quality and text recognition accuracy.
+In this project I use the open-source Tesseract OCR system in its 4.1.0 version (July, 2019) to extract data from image.
+Although Tesseract does some automated [processing operations internally](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) before character recognition, output accuracy for *Observatories Year Book* is low.
+Hence I developed image processing modules to prepare image and improve text recognition accuracy.
 Modules are based on open-source computer vision library [OpenCV](https://opencv.org/), python built-in functions, numpy, pandas or scikit-image.
 They are used to correct non-textual information (i.e., smear, shadow, noise, faint characters), binarize document (i.e., improve contrast between background and text), rotate image to correct skew angle, apply morphological operations to segment regions of interest, and so forth.
-Image processing chain is summarized below and detailed further in section *Detailed processing chain*.
+Image processing methodology is summarized below and detailed further in section *Detailed processing chain*.

 ![pre-processing](./docs/png/preprocessing-chain-lr.png)

 Developing a text segmentation and recognition system for any type of document is challenging.
 Although the image and text processing chain are designed to be robust, the code requires manual tweaking for threshold values or kernel size during morphological operations.
-At the moment, the code only applies to the *Observatories Year Book* archive.
+At the moment, the script only applies to the *Observatories Year Book* archive.
 For example, Otsu binarization gives great results for the *Observatories Year Book* archive but can hardly be used on a lower quality document, such as the [Stations of the Second Order](https://digital.nmla.metoffice.gov.uk/SO_feb1a621-72a3-4501-a6d2-8af1a8abe545/).
 For the latter, some binarization techniques for low quality documents are referenced in the literature and show promising results.
 Future works will give more credits to these methods; at the moment they are included in the wiki page.

 See the [wiki page](https://github.com/floriancochard/extract-data-from-paper/wiki/Processing-chain) for more information about processing and project development roadmap.